claudiotalarico/SV-design-verification-synthesis/README.md

 ### Verification Using a Traditional SystemVerilog (SV) Testbench Approach

-The input patterns in `cnt_tb.sv` are driven on the rising of a virtual clock `tb_clk` running at period `T`.<br>
+The input patterns in `cnt_tb.sv` are driven on the rising edge of a virtual clock `tb_clk` running at period `T`.<br>
 The physical `clk` is phase‑shifted by `TB_SKEW` w.r.t. the virtual clock.<br>
 The testbench is self-checking.
-Outputs are sampled `TSKEW` ns before the end of the clock cycle.
+Outputs are sampled `TSKEW` before the end of the clock cycle.

 - [`cnt_tb.sv`](./01_counter/TB/cnt_tb.sv)
 - [`config.txt`](./01_counter/config.txt)